SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 For this exercise we have provided the solution in form of the script `vae_mnist_pytorch_profiler.py` where we have already implemented the Pytorch profiler in the script.
 However, try to solve the exercise yourself!

-1. The documentatation on the new profiler is sparse but take a look at this [blogpost](https://pytorch.org/blog/introducing-pytorch-profiler-the-new-and-improved-performance-tool/) and the [documentation](https://pytorch.org/docs/stable/profiler.html) which should give you an idea of how to use the pytorch profiler.
+1. The documentation on the new profiler is sparse but take a look at this [blogpost](https://pytorch.org/blog/introducing-pytorch-profiler-the-new-and-improved-performance-tool/) and the [documentation](https://pytorch.org/docs/stable/profiler.html) which should give you an idea of how to use the Pytorch profiler.

 2. Secondly try to implement the profile in the `vae_mnist_working.py` script from the debugging exercises (HINT: run the script with `epochs = 1`) and run the script with the profiler on.